static-frame/static-frame/doc/source/articles/upgrade.rst

 ValueError: assignment destination is read-only

-Renaming, or relabeling, or similar operations do not have to copy underlying data, and are thus fast, light-weight operations.
+While immutable data reduces opportunities for error, it also offers performance advantages.
+For exmaple, when creating a new ``Frame`` when renaming or relabeling, underlying data is not copied.
+Such operations are thus fast and light-weight.

 >>> f.rename('fermion')
 <Frame: fermion>